ikkxeer/PSTeamViewer/README.md

 - **Create Shortcut**: Offers the option of creating a TeamViewer shortcut on the desktop.
 - **Assign ID**: Allows you to assign an ID to the TeamViewer installation.
 - **Custom Config ID**: Allows you to use a Custom Config ID to the TeamViewer installation.
+- **Device Alias**: Specify device name when assigning, otherwise the computer's hostname will be automatically entered.
+- **Enable Outlook Plugin**: Enable or Disable Outlook Plugin.
+- **Configuration File**: Allows you to use a .tvopt file to configure the installation.

 ## Requirements